JorgeUbaldoR/sem3-25-pi-2024_25-G131/Readme.md

 $ bin/generate-plantuml-diagrams.sh
 ```

-# How the project is organised
+## How the project is organized

-This project used Java and Maven.
+This project uses Java and Maven.

 We have to declare the maven-surefire-plugin in the pom.xml file and configure the dependencies of this plugin.